 People use drugs for a variety of reasons.
 Nowadays, many people face stress that overwhelms them both mentally and emotionally.
 Because of this, there’s been a steady rise in substance abuse.
 This includes alcohol abuse, which is the most widespread substance use disorder in the United States.
 The rise in alcohol addiction affects individuals and families.
 Knowing the symptoms of alcoholism can help people identify if their loved one has a drinking problem.
-If you are concerned that you or someone you love requires an alcohol addiction treatment program, contact Silicon Beach Treatment Center today at 213.460.1706.
+If you are concerned that you or someone you love requires an alcohol addiction treatment program in Los Angeles, contact Silicon Beach Treatment Center today at 866.520.4881.

 What Is Alcohol Addiction?Alcohol addiction is commonly known as alcoholism.
 It occurs when a person abuses or consumes alcohol so much that they become dependent on it.
 They need alcohol to feel normal and will keep drinking it even when it starts causing them life problems.
 Drinking alcohol isn’t illegal if you’re over the age of twenty-one.
 Most people twenty-one and older can purchase alcohol with ease.
 While it’s not illegal, it’s still just as dangerous as illegal substances.
 Even worse, because it’s so easy for people to obtain, the problem becomes harder to control and monitor.
 Most of the population can consume alcohol in moderation and be completely fine.
 However, when someone begins to abuse alcohol or become dependent on it, a problem can form quickly.
 When individuals consume alcohol at unhealthy or dangerous rates, they’re not only putting themselves at risk but others as well.

 People may think that alcohol is harmless and a temporary fix or relief from the stress of everyday life.
 However, there are a variety of symptoms that happen when someone is an alcoholic.
 These signs occur during and after active addiction.